Coronavirus guidance for students and applicants

 Do I still need to record my off-the-job learning?

-Please continue to record your off-the-job learning when you are not on campus or at work, even if it does not follow the schedule or content laid out in your training plan.
+Please continue to record your off-the-job learning.
+Wherever possible, UWE Bristol will continue to deliver your programme online to help you progress in your apprenticeship and meet the off-the-job requirements, even if it does not follow the schedule or content laid out in your training plan.

-If you are on furlough but continuing to engage in apprenticeship activity from home, you will still need to be meeting your off-the-job commitment.
+If you are on furlough but continuing to engage in apprenticeship activity from home, you are still able to meet your off-the-job commitment.

 The Department for Education's guide to off-the-job learning tells you what to include.